lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 Scheduler CSC
 =============

-The SchedulerCSC follows the standard definition of CSCs in the context of the Rubin Observatoy Control System.
+The SchedulerCSC follows the standard definition of CSCs in the context of the Rubin Observatory Control System.
 In short the CSC works as follows;

 * While in STANDBY state, the CSC will not perform any work, and simply establishes itself as alive and ready.